Saving Money

 There is some wisdom, like that suggested by Suzie Orman, who says in these difficult times if you’re are seriously strapped for money, only pay the minimum amount due so you keep the cash on hand for emergencies or other expenses.
 If I had a choice between paying the mortgage or paying a credit card, I’d keep the roof over my head, thank you very much!
 (And maybe disconnect the phone to quiet the creditors ringing)

 Think about moving some of your credit card debts to new accounts with lower interest rates.
-(Fun Fact: This will also punish the high interest banks, which gives you a bit of satisfaction.)
+(Fun Fact: This will also punish the high-interest banks, which gives you a bit of satisfaction.)
 Moving a balance to a credit card with a 0% introductory rate for 6-12 months can help you save a lot on interest.
 Just be sure to keep each of your credit card balances below 35% of the credit limits to avoid damaging your credit score.
 And be sure to always pay on time (again, use the automated system) so as not to assess any penalties for late payments.

 You should contact your creditors and lenders to see if you can improve the terms on your debts.
 Easy to say, but sometimes difficult to do.
 Here are some suggestions to get you started.
 Some of these may work depending on who you’re dealing with; other banks may not budge: